 Mark Edward Dawson

-I am a photographer currently living and making art in Tempe, Arizona.
+I am a photographer currently living and making art near Flagstaff, Arizona.
 I enjoy creating photos with everything from large-format view cameras that are way older than I am, to smart phones, to state-of-the-art drones.

 I have been interested in photography as long as I can remember.
-When I was little I had a theory that photographs were already inside the little film canisters, and when you sent them off to be developed all the store did was take them out, unfold them, and iron out the creases.
-I also thought that liquid plant food squirted into my ear would make my brain grow too.
-Maybe this explains something?
+When I was little I had a theory that photographs were already inside dad’s little film canisters, and when he sent them off to be developed all the store did was take them out, unfold them, and iron out the creases.
+I’ve learned a bit more about photography since then.

 Here’s my resume.
 (A pdf should open or download to your computer.)